AthenZ/k8s-athenz-identity/COMPONENTS.md

 Init:
 * Turn the input pod id into a filesystem path and load pod metadata created by the volume driver
 * Get pod attributes from kubelet endpoint
-* Lookup DNS to find the service IP if one exists
 * Create a JWT using the signing service
 * Generate a private key and associated CSR
 * Contact ZTS with the JWT and CSR and get cert/ token
 * Write additional state for refresh to the volume filesystem
-* Return this information to the caller
+* Return credentials to the caller

 Refresh:
 * Turn the input pod id into a filesystem path and load refresh state from the volume filesystem
-* Contact ZTS for refresh using the previous key and cert supplied by the caller in the client TLS config
+* Contact ZTS for refresh using the previous key and cert supplied by the caller
-* Return refreshed information to the caller
+* Return refreshed credentials to the caller

 ### athenz-initializer